SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 The classic way to ingest data is to **setup a connection with the data source** and afterwards to pull the data.
 In addition to that SAP Data Warehouse Cloud offers some more options, which covers different scenarios and needs, such as

-**_Pushing data to Open SQL Schema_**
+### Pushing data to Open SQL Schema
 The _Pushing Data_ approach is similar to _Pulling data_ approach.
-The main difference is the trigger point.
+The main difference is the trigger point, which initiates the data load process.
-In the Pulling Data scenario, the initiator of the data load is SAP Data Wareshouse Cloud by **reading the data** from the source and replicating them, whereas in the Pushing Data scenario, the initiator is rather an external client which **writes the data** into a dedicated persistence of SAP Data Warehouse Cloud, the Open SQL Schema.
+While in the Pulling Data scenario the initiator is SAP Data Wareshouse Cloud by connecting to the source and **reading the data** from it, whereas in the Pushing Data scenario, the initiator is an external client which **writes the data** into a dedicated persistence of SAP Data Warehouse Cloud: the _Open SQL Schema_.

-- **_Sharing data from Spaces_**
+### Sharing data from Spaces

-- **_Downloading data from Data Market Place_**
+### Downloading data from Data Market Place

 ![](./images/data_ingestion.png)